insidert/insidert/src/content/blog/focus-on-one-thing-at-a-time.md

 - Set aside time for each task/sub-task.
 - Don't try to multitask.
 - Eliminate distractions.
 Especially meetings.
 Move all your meeting to the end of the day (If that's possible).
 - Take breaks.
 Get up and move around every 25-30 minutes.
+This will also help your eyes.